Princess Sophia Duleep Singh

 Princess Sophia Duleep Singh in brief

 After the war she joined the Suffragette Fellowship led by Mrs Pankhurst.
 Sophia was a very active campaigner.
 After Mrs Pankhurst's death in 1928, she was appointed President of the Committee.
-The princess remained a member of the Suffragette Fellowship to the end of her life.
+The Princess Sophia remained a member of the Suffragette Fellowship to the end of her life.

 Terms and Conditions